-From bartending to blogging, here are some of the best travel jobs to make money while travelling the world!
+From bartending to blogging, here are some of the best travel jobs and advice on how to make money travelling the world!

-It was 2005 for Alesha, and 2007 for me – those were the years when we first left Australia on our own, with one-way tickets to foreign lands and few thousand dollars in our bank accounts.
+It was 2005 for Alesha, and 2007 for me – those were the years when we first left Australia on our own, with one-way tickets to foreign lands and a few thousand dollars in our bank accounts.

 The plan backfired.
 From the very first day, we both realised that travelling the world was something we wanted to do for as long as possible.

 The idea of living a life on the road indefinitely is considered a dream for many people, but the truth is that unless you’ve won the lottery or received a large inheritance, it’s quite difficult to fund this lifestyle indefinitely.

-Unless of course you know the best travel jobs to make money while travelling the world…
+Unless of course, you know the best travel jobs to make money travelling the world…

 Gone are the days of working the same old job just so you can enjoy a couple of weeks of holiday a year.
 Now you can turn your life into an adventure, depending on your perspective!